-Value Based Procurement Pilot Saves £360,410 and Improves Patient Experience at Oxford University Hospitals NHS Foundation Trust.
+Value Based Procurement Pilot Reduces Length of Stay and Improves Patient Experience

 The introduction of the elastomeric device at Oxford University Hospitals NHS Foundation Trust has offered patients needing certain intravenous antibiotics a viable alternative to staying in hospital.
 It has been well received by patients and clinicians, as it has contributed towards our antimicrobial stewardship by optimising the antimicrobials we are able to deliver at home.Sophie McGlen – Antimicrobial Pharmacist (AHAH/OPAT Team)

 Oxford University Hospitals (OUH) is a world-renowned centre of clinical excellence and one of the largest NHS teaching trusts in the UK, employing over 14,000 staff and has 1,059 beds.
 It is made up of four hospitals – the John Radcliffe Hospital, the Churchill Hospital and the Nuffield Orthopaedic Centre, all located in Oxford, and the Horton General Hospital in Banbury, north Oxfordshire.
 OUH provide a wide range of clinical services, specialist services (including cardiac, cancer, musculoskeletal and neurological rehabilitation) medical education, training and research.